 During class visits, mentors will work to ensure CITS instructors are following the course outline, keeping up academic rigor, and maintaining a college course atmosphere.
 If the mentor feels that the instructor is not fulfilling the rigors of the class, the mentor will report to the coordinator of CITS.
 The coordinator of CITS will then report in writing to the building principal and the Vice President of Academic affairs.
 After the letter is sent, a meeting will be set up with the mentor, instructor, principal, and CITS coordinator.
 During this meeting, the mentor will discuss the concerns regarding the class.
 The group will come up with an action plan to remedy the situation.
-The mentor will meet and observe the instructor to ensure the action plan is being implemented.
-If the mentor feels the instructor is not making the improvements needed, the mentor will inform the CITS coordinator.
+The mentor feels the instructor is not making the improvements needed, the mentor will inform the CITS coordinator.
 The CITS coordinator will inform the vice president of academic affairs, who will then cancel the course.
 The instructor will not be allowed to continue teaching in the CITS program.